 Silverlight’s mission is fourfold.
 We have a product, social, environmental and economic mission as a company and believe each has to thrive equally to support individuals inside and outside the company in the best way and create the best impact we can have as a company on the communities and environment we’re a part of.

 Our product mission drives us to make the best tools and apparel for hikers around the world.
-Make highly durable products that don’t ever compromise on performance using practices that respect the Earth and the Environment.
+Make highly durable products and digital experiences using practices that respect the Earth and the Environment.

 Our social mission drives us to be a force for social good.
 Recognizing the role businesses play in society and use business as a force for social justice and equality by creating opportunities to improve quality of life from local to international.